-We are committed to strategies and a Company culture that we believe will improve guest traffic, grow sales and profits, and engage team members.
-Our strategies and culture are intended to differentiate our brands from the competition and to focus on the guest experience.
-We are effectively and efficiently managing our restaurants to establish a lasting presence for our brands in key markets around the world.
+We are committed to strategies and a Company culture that we believe will grow sales, increase profits, bring back guests and engage team members.
+Our strategies and culture are intended to strengthen our position in casual dining and grow our core business over time.